boosh/dawg/README.md

 If you want to destroy the server, just run `make destroy`.
 You can recreate it again with `make deploy`.

 This uses Terraform - if the `terraform.tfstate` file is deleted, `make destroy` won't work.
 But this only creates a single Digital Ocean droplet, so in that case just log into your account and manually delete the droplet.

+### Snapshots
+To speed up reprovisioning you can take a snapshot once the server is configured.
+Just run `make snapshot`.
+This will create a snapshot called `dawg`.

+To restore from a snapshot, set `use_snapshot = true` in your `terraform.tfvars` file.
+The next time the server is deployed it will be from this snapshot.

+*Note*: No command is provided to delete any snapshots.
+You'll need to do that manually through the DO console/CLI

 ## Other commands
 Run `make` for a list of commands that can be run.
 There are commands to e.g. SSH to the server, check the status, etc.